Things to Do at Royal Palace Of Turin

 Royal Armory

-Discover one of the world's most important collections of ancient weapons and armor, including pieces worn by the Savoy family and medieval knights
+One of the world's most comprehensive collections of armor and weapons, including pieces worn by medieval knights and ornate ceremonial swords.

 Royal Gardens